sushil-great/Access-Bot/README.md

 ## Deploy

+1. Copy `sample_config.py` to `config.py`
-1. Fill out the variables in config.py
+2. Fill out the variables in `config.py`
-2. Make the bot admin in log channel, control group and main group
+3. Make the bot admin in log channel, control group and main group
-3. Send /start in the control group to start the bot
+4. Send `/start` in the control group to start the bot
-4. You know the rest
+5. You know the rest

 ## Features: